Continual Learning for Instruction Following from Realtime Feedback: Results and Analysis

-\autoref{fig:long_term_mturk} shows estimated instruction execution accuracy and number of points across the eleven rounds.
-Accuracy improves from \stdev{66.7}{1.5} in the initial round to \stdev{82.1}{1.1} in the final round.\footnote{Accuracy is estimated by annotating 800 instructions per round.} The continual learning process also results in increased interaction success: the game score increases from \stdev{3.3}{0.2} to \stdev{5.3}{0.2} over time.
+\paragraph{Agent Accuracy} \autoref{fig:longterm} (left) shows instruction execution accuracy (estimated with 800 instructions per round) and number of points across the eleven rounds.
+Accuracy improves from \stdev{66.7}{1.5} in the initial round to \stdev{82.1}{1.1} in the final round.
+The continual learning process also results in increased interaction success: the game score increases from \stdev{3.3}{0.2} to \stdev{5.3}{0.2} over time.
 Performance begins to plateau after the sixth round, which we hypothesize is due to model performance limitations. \autoref{sec:sup:results} provides additional evaluation on a static, held-out set of human demonstration data.